michaelphagen/DisplaySet/README.md

 3. Run the build script
 4. The application bundles will be created in the root of the repo

+## Setting Icons
+The icons for the applications can be set by clicking on the application bundle and selecting "Get Info" from the context menu.
+Then drag the desired icon onto the icon in the top left of the info window.

 ## Thanks
 Thanks to [Jake Hilborn](https://github.com/jakehilborn) for creating [displayplacer](https://github.com/jakehilborn/displayplacer) and [Dean Scarff](https://github.com/p00ya) for creating [displaymode](https://github.com/p00ya/displaymode)